ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 period where no data is available in the predictive period and therefore, an auxiliary variable is used from the target period and is then multiplied by a link to create a constructed value.
-Records imputed using this imputation will be marked C.
+Records imputed using this imputation will be marked c.

 ### 8.4 Manual Construction Imputation